rubymonsters/ruby-for-beginners/14_printing.md

 The method `inspect` is available on any object in Ruby.
 It returns a string that is a representation of the object itself: a representation that is as close as possible to the code that you use to create the object.
+So `inspect` is useful to inspect objects, duh :)

-This becomes more clear when we try it in IRB:
+This becomes more clear when you try it in IRB:

 ```ruby
 $ irb